inferno986return/python-pcep/Module2.md

 Like many interpreted programming languages, Python uses **dynamic variables** which means a variable's datatype is defined by the value itself rather than specific datatype keyword designation.

-Python variables are *case-sensitive* which means that `y = 1` and `Y = 2` can co-exist in the same block of code can coexist together.
+Python variables are *case-sensitive* which means that `y = 1` and `Y = 2` can technically co-exist in the same block of code together while meaning different things.

 ### Variable datatypes